-STEP 5: Interfacing a temperature sensor for the Raspberry Pi IoT project
+STEP 5: Interface a Temperature Sensor for the Raspberry Pi IoT Project

-Connect the temperature sensor with raspberry pi as such:
+Connect the temperature sensor to your Raspberry Pi as such:

-- Connect Ground Pin of the sensor to physical pin 6 of the GPIO board.
+- Connect the Ground Pin of the sensor to physical pin 6 of the GPIO board.

-- Connect Data Pin to physical pin 7 of the GPIO board.
+- Connect the Data Pin to physical pin 7 of the GPIO board.

 - Connect Vcc to physical pin 1 (3.3V) of the GPIO board.

-For better understanding of pins and numbering conventions, refer to this image:
+For a better understanding of pins and numbering conventions, refer to this image:

-You will have to add one-wire support to be able to work with the sensor.
+You will have to add one-wire support to work with the sensor.
 Edit the /boot/config file by running the command sudo nano /boot/config.txt and add dtoverlay=w1-gpio to the end of the file.

 28-021502c3a0ff is the device name assigned to the temperature sensor in our case, edit the command cd 28-021502c3a0ff according to your device name.

-STEP 6: Interfacing PIR sensor with Raspberry Pi IoT system
+STEP 6: Interface the PIR Sensor with the Raspberry Pi IoT System

-Connect the PIR sensor to Raspberry Pi as such:
+Connect the PIR sensor to your Raspberry Pi as such:

-- Connect Ground pin of the PIR sensor to the Ground Pin of the temperature sensor
+- Connect the Ground pin of the PIR sensor to the Ground Pin of the temperature sensor.

 - Connect Output pin to physical pin 11 of the GPIO board